-California on one of the best states to buy judgments .
+California is a gold mine when it comes to buying judgments.
 The state has all four post-judgment proceedings to collect.
 (Wage, Bank Personal Property and Debtors Exam) I have over 50 Judgment Assignment students from California and they are collecting on those assigned judgments.

 Interest accrues on an unpaid judgment amount at the legal rate of 10% per year (7% if the judgment debtor is a state or local government entity) generally from the date of entry of the judgment.

 There are no special restrictions in the state of California when being assigned judgments.
 The assignee of record can represent themselves in the post-judgment proceedings or hire a debt collection attorney.
 In the state of California, the judgment creditors are owed $815,789,077 in unpaid judgments, second only to New York.
 This makes California one of the best states to be assigned judgments.

 If consistently renewed, the judgment remains alive indefinitely.
 The state allows pre-judgment interest of 10% and judgments earn 10% interest (unless otherwise contracted).
 The State Legislature reserves the right to change the rate of interest at any time to a rate of less than 10% interest.
 75% of disposable earnings are exempt in the wage garnishment procedure.
 At any time after delivery of the writ of execution to a levying officer and before it’s return, a person indebted to the judgment creditor may pay to the levying officer the amount to satisfy judgment.
 To examine a judgment debtor, the creditor can file an order to appear for examination.
 The clerk will schedule a court hearing and the documents will have to be personally served to the judgment debtor.
 If the debtor fails to appear to the first scheduled hearing, the creditor can motion to the judge to issue a bench warrant.
 Unlike other states, the creditor must pay a fee to the sheriff to go out and arrest the judgment debtor.